AgKing3242/Bash_scripts/Ping test/README.md

-## Ping Test script for identifying the alive networks.
+## Ping Test script for identifying the alive networks in a network.

 ## Dependencies required:
 ### net-tools